tobiasdigital/blueprints-learn.en/help/blueprints/data-insights/data-science.md

 <img src="assets/data_science.svg" alt="Reference Architecture for the Custom Data Science for Profile Enrichment Blueprint" style="width:90%; border:1px solid #4a4a4a" />

+## Guardrails

+* For detailed guardrails and end to end latencies on ingesting data science results into Experience Platform and the Real-time Customer Profile refer to the data ingestion guardrails and latency diagram referenced in the [deployment guardrails document](../experience-platform/deployment/guardrails.md).

 ## Implementation Steps

 1. [Create schemas](https://experienceleague.adobe.com/?recommended=ExperiencePlatform-D-1-2021.1.xdm) for data to be ingested.